Ready to try plant-based? Do these 5 things first!

 2. Honor your hunger

-Feeling hungry is a normal, healthy signal that tells you when your body needs nourishment.
-Yet, many women are in the habit of rejecting their hunger signals.
-You might ignore or suppress hunger for many reasons – as a way to manipulate weight, life stress, or disconnection from your body’s messages.
+Feeling physical hunger is a normal, healthy signal that tells you when your body needs nourishment.
+Yet, many women are in the habit of rejecting their hunger cues.
+You might ignore or suppress hunger cues for many reasons – as a way to manipulate weight, life stress, or disconnection from your body’s messages.

-Noticing your hunger and honoring it by eating is the first step toward learning to trust yourself with food.
+Noticing your hunger levels and honoring it by eating is the first step toward learning to tune into your body signals and trust yourself with food.

 3. Make peace with food